Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 • For Voice, you might choose two versions of the same fairy tale written by different authors and ask students to notice differences between the voices.
 What is the voice?
 Frivolous, sad, excited, mocking, . . . ?

-<span id="page-107-0"></span>Again, use anonymous papers.
+Again, use anonymous papers.
 Choose papers that really need revision on a particular trait.
 Don't do this just once.
 Do this 8 or 9 times on a single trait before moving on to the next trait.

 - 1. Ask the students to score the paper on the target trait using their rubric (as in Strategy 2).
 Once again, ask students to justify their scores.
 - 2. Have students brainstorm the things the author could do to make the paper better on this trait.
 For example, for the trait of ideas, students will often say: narrow the focus; add more details on the important points; take out details on unimportant points; choose one really interesting thing and expand on it; show, don't tell; and so on.